 You may have heard that caffeine is not recommended while you are trying to conceive.
 But that morning coffee can be a hard habit to break.
 After all, nothing provides get-up-and-go like a cup of joe.
 Caffeine is the bitter-tasting substance found in coffee beans, but it’s also in tea leaves, kola nuts, and cacao pods.

 The truth: moderate caffeine intake does not appear to affect fertility for most people.
 The American College of Obstetricians and Gynecologists (ACOG) recommends limiting caffeine to 200 mg per day during pregnancy.
 If you’re trying to conceive, you can usually stick to the same recommendation.

 It can be difficult to keep tabs on your caffeine intake, mostly because the caffeine content of coffee and other caffeinated foods and beverages can vary, and the precise amount may not be listed on the food label.
 Check out this caffeine chart to help you monitor your daily caffeine intake.

 The bottom line: Always follow the advice of your healthcare practitioner regarding caffeine.

 4. Take a prenatal designed specifically for preconception.

-When you’re planning a pregnancy your nutrient needs are different than during pregnancy.
+When you’re planning a pregnancy, your nutrient needs are different than during pregnancy.
 Therefore, it’s important to start taking a good preconception prenatal vitamin as soon as you start trying to conceive.
 This should include enough folate, iron, iodine, vitamin D, and choline.

-Folate, Choline, and Vitamin D (oh my!)
+Folate, Choline, and Vitamin D

-5. Consider taking coenzyme Q10 (CoQ10) for egg quality.
+5. Consider increasing your coenzyme Q10 (CoQ10) intake for egg quality.